Intestinal or Gut Bacteria and Obesity: A Possible Connection

 Gut Bacteria and Health

 Scientists say that we have about ten times more bacterial cells in our body than human cells.
-The bacterial cells are smaller than our cells and live on our skin and in body passages that are connected to the outside world, such as the respiratory tract and the gastrointestinal tract.
+The bacterial cells are smaller than ours.
+Bacteria live on our skin and in body passages that are connected to the outside world, such as the respiratory tract and the gastrointestinal tract.

 The Human Microbiome